-Name and Age Current Position with Biocept Business Experience and Other Directorships Bruce E. Gerhardt, CPA Age: 65 Director since: 2010 Director Member, Audit Committee Mr. Gerhardt has been self-employed, practicing as a Certified Public Accountant, since 1986.
+Name and Age Current Position with Biocept Business Experience and Other Directorships Bruce E. Gerhardt, CPA Director Mr. Gerhardt has been self-employed, practicing as a Certified Public Age: 65 Director since: 2010 Member, Audit Committee Accountant, since 1986.
 He is also a tax and business advisor providing tax compliance for small businesses and upper income individuals.
-Prior to 1986, he was a financial vice-president with several companies and a senior accountant with Peat Marwick Mitchell, now KPMG, one of the "Big Four" accounting firms.
+Price to 1986, he was a financial vice-president with several companies and a senior accountant with Peat Marwick Mitchell, now KPMG, one of the "Big Four" accounting firms.
 He earned his Bachelor of Arts Degree from the University of Southern California in 1973 and is a member of the American Institute of Certified Public Accountants.
 We selected Mr. Gerhardt to serve on our board of directors due to his experience and expertise in financial accounting and auditing.
 Mr. Gerhardt also serves as a member of our audit committee.
-Edward Neff Age: 65 Director since: 2006 Director Member, Audit Committee Since 1990, Mr. Neff has been the Chief Executive Officer of Systems, Machines, Automation Components Corporation (also known as SMAC), a manufacturer of moving coil electric actuators.
-Communice Mr. Neff has received over 25 United States patents relating to robotics and precise automation.
+Edward Neff Director Since 1990, Mr. Neff has been the Chief Executive Officer of Systems, Age: 65 Director since: 2006 Member, Audit Committee Machines, Automation Components Corporation (also known as SMAC), a manufacturer of moving coil electric actuators.
+Mr. Neff has received over 25 United States patents relating to robotics and precise automation.
 He is a graduate of the University of Michigan.
 We selected Mr. Neff to serve on our board of directors due to his experience and expertise in business management and in automated systems.
 Mr. Neff also serves as a member of our audit committee.
 Mr. Neff is an uncle of our Chief Executive Officer, President and director Michael W. Nall.
-Class II Directors with terms end ing in 2018: Name and Age Current Position with Biocept Business Experience and Other Directorships Marsha A. Chandler, Ph.
-D. Age: 71 Director since: 2013 Director Chair, Nominating and Corporate Governance Committee Dr. Chandler currently serves as Senior Policy Fellow at the Global Policy School (also known as GPS) at the University of California, San Diego (also known as UCSD).
-She was the Executive Vice President/Chief Operating Officer of the Salk Institute for Biological Studies from 2007 to 2015, where she managed approximately 1,000 scientific and administrative personnel and oversaw all institutional fiscal, administrative and fund-raising activities.
-From 1997 to 2007 she served as Senior Vice Chancellor for Academic Affairs at UCSD, where she was the chief academic officer responsible for the policies and decisions relating to all academic programs and faculty appointments and performance.
-She served as Acting Chancellor from 2003-04 and holds an appointment as Professor of Political Science in the Graduate School of International Relations and Pacific Studies at UCSD. academic honor bestowed in that country.
-She received her Ph.D. from The University of North Carolina at Chapel Hill.
-We selected Dr. Chandler to serve on our board of directors due to her experience in organizational management and her stature in the life sciences community.
-Dr. Chandler also serves as chair of our nominating and corporate governance committee.